Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Background

 This contract function first charges the caller a fee, then verifies the deposit details against receipt---both that the deposit was not already withdrawn and that the receipt signatures are valid---and finally transfers the tokens to the intended recipient.
 We consider a cross-chain transaction complete when the asset is released to the recipient (step~9).

-We expect every cross-chain bridge transaction to uphold the balance invariant: the value (and kind) of the tokens withdrawn---the outflow---should equal the value (and kind) of the tokens deposited---the inflow---minus the charged fees.
-In practice, they do not.
+We expect every cross-chain token bridge transaction to uphold the balance invariant: the value (and kind) of the tokens withdrawn---the outflow---should equal the value (and kind) of the tokens deposited---the inflow---minus the fees.
+In practice, they do not~(Section~\ref{sec:retro-results}).